Nolensville, Tennessee

 Nolensville is a town in Williamson County, Tennessee.
 Its population was 13,829 at the 2020 census.
 It was established in 1797 by William Nolen, a veteran of the American Revolutionary War.
 Located in Middle Tennessee, it is about 22 miles southeast of Nashville.
-The town was reincorporated in 1996.
+The town was reincorporated to the state in 1996.

 Geography

 Nolensville is located at (35.956786, -86.666967).

-According to the United States Census Bureau, the town has a total area of 9.5 sqmi, consisting entirely of land.
+According to the United States Census Bureau, the town has a total area of 10.44 sqmi, consisting entirely of land.
+It is mostly flat, although there are a few hilly areas.